nest/nest-simulator/doc/examples/multimeter_file.rst

 A neuron, a multimeter as recording device and two spike generators for excitatory and inhibitory stimulation are instantiated.
-The command ``Create`` expects a model type and, optionally, the desired number of nodes and a dictionary of parameters to overwrite the default values of the model.
+The command :py:func:`.Create` expects a model type and, optionally, the desired number of nodes and a dictionary of parameters to overwrite the default values of the model.